coreyqh/ConfusedCore/docs/confusedcore.md

 ## Building the Datapath

 The design approach for designing the datapath was to implement each different type of instruction one at a time.
 However, to avoid endless redesign, each new element was designed with all of the others in mind, along with the general design considerations above.
-Before routing any blocks together, the design begins with blocks for an instruction memory, data memory, register file, and program counter flip-flop (With an inverted enable signal to allow the datapath to be stalled for multicycle operations), and signals for the program counter (***PC*** $_{7:0}$), clock (***clk***), and ***reset***.
-At the rising clock edge, the program counter is updated to the input of the PC Flop, ***NextPC*** $_{7:0}$, which for the moment will simply be the current ***PC*** incremented by 1.
+Before routing any blocks together, the design begins with blocks for an instruction memory, data memory, register file, and program counter flip-flop (With an inverted enable signal to allow the datapath to be stalled for multicycle operations), and signals for the program counter (***PC***[7:0]), clock (***clk***), and ***reset***.
+At the rising clock edge, the program counter is updated to the input of the PC Flop, ***NextPC***[7:0], which for the moment will simply be the current ***PC*** incremented by 1.

 ![Fig1](images/confusedcore/confusedcore1.png)

 ### Reg Type Instrictions

  After ***NextPC*** is passed through the flop on the rising clock edge, the instruction if fetched from instruction memory using ***PC*** as the read address.
-From there, the instruction (***Instr*** $_{15:0}$) is decomposed to access the different components.
+From there, the instruction (***Instr***[15:0]) is decomposed to access the different components.
 Bits 15:12 are always the Op Code, and will be handled by the controller.
 The other three 4-bit nibbles that make up the instruction act as source and destination register addresses for Reg Type Instructions.
 If souce and destination registers were consisten (as is the case with RISC-V), then these bits from ***Instr*** could be routed directly to the register file address inputs.
 However, as noted previously, bits 11:8 can be both a source and a destination register.
 By inspecting, we see that bits 11:8 and 3:0 are never both source registers simultaneously, so the two can be multiplexed for one of the read ports, while bits 7:4 can be connected directly to the other read port.
 Additionally, only bits 11:8 act as a destination register, so they can be comnnected to the only write port of the register file.

 ![Fig2](images/confusedcore/confusedcore2.png)

-After the registers are read to create the signals ***RD1*** $_{15:0}$ and ***RD2*** $_{15:0}$, the integers they contain are used in arrithmetic operations.
+After the registers are read to create the signals ***RD1***[15:0] and ***RD2*** [15:0], the integers they contain are used in arrithmetic operations.
 A simple ALU handles addition and subtration with the, a designated multiplier block handles combinational multiplication, and a multicycle division block handles division and modulo.
 Since the division operation has multicycle latency, it must create a busy signal (***DivBusy***) to tell the controller to stall the processor until the division is complete.
-These blocks have output signals ***ALUOut*** $_{15:0}$, ***MultOut*** $_{15:0}$, and ***DivOut*** $_{15:0}$, respectively.
+These blocks have output signals ***ALUOut***[15:0], ***MultOut***[15:0], and ***DivOut***[15:0], respectively.

 ![Fig3](images/confusedcore/confusedcore3.png)

-Finally, since these instructions do not access data memory, all thats left to do is multiplex their outputs to the signal Result $_{15:0}$ and write back to the desitnation register via the write data input on the register file block.
+Finally, since these instructions do not access data memory, all thats left to do is multiplex their outputs to the signal ***Result***[15:0] and write back to the desitnation register via the write data input on the register file block.

 ![Fig4](images/confusedcore/confusedcore4.png)